Background pattern

 • weakness, increased sweating, low blood pressure,

-• dry mouth, altered taste, vomiting, belching,
+• dry mouth, taste disturbances, vomiting, belching,

 abnormal heart rhythm,

-• reduction of white blood cells in the blood,
+• reduction in white blood cell count,

-• increase in muscle tension,
+• increase in muscle tension or stiffness,

 • heart attack, inflammation of small blood vessels, stomach pain (gastritis),

-• gum growth, bleeding gums
+• gum growth, gum bleeding

-• hearing loss, liver insufficiency,
+• hearing loss, liver failure,

-• photosensitivity (sensitivity of the skin to light),
+• photosensitivity (skin sensitivity to light),

-Side effects of unknown frequency: the frequency cannot be estimated from the available data:
+Adverse effects of unknown frequency: the frequency cannot be estimated from the available data:

 • constant muscle weakness,